- Tags log user behaviors so you can segment better and automate more.

 - We do all of the tagging for you, so you don't have to.

-Note: Even though we haven't released most of our filtering and automating capabilities (it's part of our private beta roll out plan and these will be released before we launch), tagging is already happening in the backend of Flodesk.
+Note: Even though we haven't released most of our filtering and automating capabilities (it's part of our beta roll-out plan and these will be released before we launch), tagging is already happening in the backend of Flodesk.

 Why automate tagging?
 It's simple.
 By using the power of technology, we are able to tag a LOT of behaviors, reduce the workload for you, and reduce the possibility of human error.